hulksunil/Shoe_Store/README.md

 #### Edit

 The edit will place the values into the form so that they can be modified.
-The pictures will be placed into a different input

 After modifying the values and submitting the form, it will delete the entry and place a new one with the updated information at the end of the table.

-### Choosing multiple pictures to upload

-You can choose multiple pictures to upload.
-Click on the button again to restart the selection.
-Choose cancel on the dialog to remove any photos that were chosen.
+##### Pictures when editing

+The current pictures are placed in a select box.
+From here, you can remove pictures already in the list by individually selecting them or by grouping selections (shift+click) and clicking the button next to the box.

+If you want to add more pictures to the product, you simply use the default file selector button.

+All remaining files in the select + the new images chosen will be used for the product's pictures.

 ## Some other notes

-I decided to put a limit on the amount of pictures that can be uploaded to 3.
-It just felt like a good number.

-##### Actually, now I removed the limit, so remove the above phrase and this phrase.

 I used node.js because I didn't know how to run a server normally.
 I practiced a little before with node.js so I gave it a shot.
 I ended up doing a lot of research about node.js.

-EDIT: I believe I could've just used an apache server
+I believe I could've just used an apache server.
+But, whenever I ran my php, it kept downloading the php so I just stuck with node.js

-I ended up using bootstrap so that I could use their carousel functionality.
-It does require JQuery but I didn't really use it.
+I ended up using bootstrap and JQuery so that I could use their carousel functionality.
+I didn't really use them for anything else.